meetkabeershah/meetkabeershah.github.io/_posts/2015-9-18-tring-tracks.md

 title: Track your tring tring
 ---

-If you are moving along with me, I was setting up an [alarming system](http://blogx.nerdspal.com/tracking-trings/) - I called **project tring**
+If you are moving along with me, I was setting up an [alarming system](http://blogx.nerdspal.com/tracking-trings/) for [nerdspal community](https://nerdspal.com/Account/League) - I called **project tring**

-So, the **not so bad news** is that you can start tracking your tringing alarms.
+So, the **so awesome news** is that you can start tracking your tringing alarms.
 In other way - the project is succesfully finished.

 ![party](http://assets.diylol.com/hfs/c61/318/ea7/resized/nuke-meme-generator-nuclear-physics-students-party-factor-10-10-a2ca5c.jpg?1325260241.jpg)